debitoor/github-auth/README.md

  - `maxAge`: Sets the maxAge of the authentication cookie (milliseconds).
 Defaults to set a session cookie.
  - `secret`: The module uses a random secret to sign the authentication cookie.
 If you want to manage this yourself you can do it by providing it as part of the config.

+# Examples

+There is an example in the examples folder using Express 3.
+To run it you need to install express 3.x and github-auth.